wfahren/OpenVPN/iptable_rule_detail/iptable_rules_for_OpenVPN_server.md

 # Comprehensive Analysis of iptables Rules

-These 5 `iptable` rules are used a pass traffic through our OpenVPN server to allow clients on one subnet (e.g., VPN clients on `10.8.0.0/24`) to directly access resources on another private subnet (e.g., a protected server network on `10.10.0.0/24`).
+These five iptables rules configure the OpenVPN server to function as a router, enabling traffic to pass from the VPN subnet (10.8.0.0/24) to the local network (10.10.0.0/24) and the internet.
+This allows VPN clients to directly access local resources and to use the local network's gateway (DSL router) for internet access.

+To allow Internet routing the OpenVPN server configuration file, located at `/etc/openvpn/server.conf`, must include the directive:`push "redirect-gateway def1 bypass-dhcp"`

 ***